 Sporting Association (NSO) to participate at an event/competition within their pathway* that is essential to be considered for selection to a higher level team/event.

-*Refer to the assessment criteria section section on page 2 for detailed definitions of selection and
+*Refer to the assessment criteria section section for detailed definitions of selection and pathway.

-The ATSS is part of the State Government’s Regional Athlete Support Program, administered by the Department of Local Government, Sport and Cultural Industries and supported by the Royalties for Regions Program.
+The ATSS is part of the State Government’s Regional Athlete Support Program, administered by the Department of Local Government, Sport and Cultural Industries (DLGSC), supported by the Royalties for Regions Program.

 Applications can be submitted by individual athletes who must: